explore

 Tye House already booked?
 All hope is not lost!
 The owner of Tye Haus owns two other neighboring cabins, all with their own unique cozy Pacific Northwest charm.
 All of them can be reserved on Airbnb or through the Tye River Cabin Co. website.

-Jess Wandering in hot tub at Sky Haus Cabin in Washington
+Jess Wandering in hot tub at Sky Haus Cabin in Washington, an a frame cabin in the woods

 Sky Haus is also located in the private cabin community of Timberlane Village and right next door to Tye Haus.